notapixelstudio/starship-olympics/docs/README.md

 The only way to reduce your speed is to charge a shot.
 But this will make you stop for a very short amount of time, before being launched at a crazy speed in the direction you are facing.

 # Physics-based mayhem
 *Superstarfighter* arenas are chock full of moving objects, bombs, and explosions.
-Try to chase the crown as it's slinged across a bomb-filled level!
+Chasing the crown as it's slinged across a bomb-filled level is no easy feat!

 # No downtime
 A starship pilot can never rest!
 As soon as your ship is destroyed, your team provides you with a brand new one to reenter the fray.
 You will never have to wait for your turn again!